Tomorrowdawn/VLMWalk/1-ui/readme.md

 docker pull NAME[:TAG|@DIGEST]
 ```

 Just a reminder: docker would store the images under /var/lib/docker/.
-Keep your disk from running out.
+Keep your disk memory from running out.

 ## Usage